hadar-co/kubeconform/Readme.md

 [![Go Report card](https://goreportcard.com/badge/github.com/yannh/kubeconform)](https://goreportcard.com/report/github.com/yannh/kubeconform)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/yannh/kubeconform/pkg/validator)](https://pkg.go.dev/github.com/yannh/kubeconform/pkg/validator)

-`Kubeconform` is a Kubernetes manifests validation tool.
-Build it into your CI, or use it locally to validate your Kubernetes configuration!
+`Kubeconform` is a Kubernetes manifest validation tool.
+Incorporate it into your CI, or use it locally to validate your Kubernetes configuration!

 It is inspired by, contains code from and is designed to stay close to [Kubeval](https://github.com/instrumenta/kubeval), but with the following improvements: